MbinOrg/mbin/docs/03-contributing/01-getting_started.md

 The code is mainly written in PHP using the Symfony framework with Twig templating and a bit of JavaScript & CSS and of course HTML.

+## Docker as a dev server

+To save yourself much time setting up a development server, you can use our Docker setup instead of a manual configuration:

+1. Make sure you are currently in your Mbin directory.
+2. Run the auto setup script with `./docker/setup.sh dev localhost` to configure `.env`, `compose.override.yaml`, and `storage/`.
+3. Use `docker build -t mbin -f docker/Dockerfile --target dev .` to build the dev Docker image.
+4. Run `docker compose up` to start the Docker containers.
+5. From here, you should be able to access your server at [https://localhost/](https://localhost/).
+Any edits to the source files will automatically rebuild your server.
+6. Optionally, follow the [Mbin first setup](../02-admin/04-running-mbin/01-first_setup.md) instructions.

+> [!NOTE]
+> If you'd prefer to manually configure your Docker environment (instead of using the setup script) then follow the manual environment setup steps in the [Docker install guide](../02-admin/01-installation/02-docker.md), but while you're creating `compose.override.yaml`, use the following:
+>
+> ```yaml
+> include:
+>   - compose.dev.yaml
+> ```

+If you'd prefer a development setup without using Docker, then continue on to the next sections.

 ## Initial setup

 Requirements: